alandwiprasetyo/alarm-manager-notification/README.md

     ```

 # To do
-  * Make error message multylanguage
+  * Show notification before certain time of the event

 # Change Log
   **Version 1.0.0**
-  * Make class for handler exception
+  * Make class for schedule notification

 # License
     Copyright 2016 Alan Dwi Prasetyo